 Due to the nature of the war and the prosecution of war crimes thereafter, the map decks remained a closely guarded secret for many years after the war ended.
 The secrecy surrounding them was so high, that no one really knows how many were produced or how many have survived.

-There is one on display at the Spy Museum in Washington, D.C. and another one said to be in private hands.
-It’s possible that these are the ONLY two surviving examples.
-The card shown in the picture here is a limited edition reproduction made in April of 1990.
+There is said a deck to be in a private collection.
+It’s possible that this is the only surviving example.
+The card shown in the picture here is a limited-edition reproduction made in April of 1990.